 Gamel and Mezool were the first of the Greeed in Kamen Rider OOO to be killed.
 However, Uva, outnumbered and outgunned against Kazari, farms a massive amount of Cell Medals and retrieves several of their Core Medals in order to bring them back to life.
 Comically, Gamel doesn't really seem to notice he died and came back to life, being too focused on finding candy.

 The Phantom Phoenix from Kamen Rider Wizard returns right after being destroyed by the debut of Wizard's Flame Dragon Style in #9, ironic considering the Phoenix is often associated with rebirth.
 The very next episode reveals that mana was behind Phoenix's revival.

-Outside of mere regeneration, there have been numerous times where The Master has seemingly been Killed Off for Real and come back for more.
-At least twice (Anthony Ainley's Master and John Simm's Master) the body has been assumed to have been burned to ashes, and yet there that particular incarnation was again for more mischief.
+Outside of mere regeneration, there have been numerous times where The Master has seemingly been killed and come back for more.
+At least twice (Anthony Ainley's Master and John Simm's Master) the body has been assumed to have been burned to ashes, and yet later that particular incarnation was back for more mischief.

 Peri was stated to have been killed by King Yrcanos during the "Trial of a Time Lord" arc.
 Later in the same arc, it's stated that she survived and married Yrcanos.

 Steven Moffat pulled a coup by essentially having the entire known universe come back from not only exploded, but erased from all history.
 This included Rory, who was killed in a previous episode, erased from history and replaced with an Auton clone, then brought back as a human properly in a rebooted universe.

 It was even lampshaded by Rory in his final episode when he decides to kill himself in order to create a paradox to escape the Angels.
 Amy, of course, is none to pleased with the plan and asks, "Then, what, you just come back to life?"
 A Genre Savvy Rory responds, "When don't I?"